 Countywide, Norfolk County Council has made an investment into weekend social work teams to support the implementation of the Better Care Fund 7 day services.
-There is currently a weekend social work presence at the NNUH and JPH and work is ongoing to introduce this service at the QEH.
+There is currently a weekend social work presence at the NNUH and JPH, and recruitment to this service at the QEH is in progress.
 This is supported by further funding for a weekend Care Arranging Service to support the hospital teams when Packages of Care are needed.